Skrilltrax/Yana/README.md

 # My-Notes
-A note taking app for android
+A note taking app for android.